vshah181/SpectralFunctions/README.md

 12. figsize (two numbers): the figures size in inches
 13. colourmap: which colourmap to plot the spectral function with
 14. band_yrange: y limits for the band structure plot
+15. spectra_y_range: y limits for the spectral function plot
-15. bands_plot: whether we need to plot the band structure or not
+16. bands_plot: whether we need to plot the band structure or not
-16. spectra_plot: whether to plot the spectral_function or not
+17. spectra_plot: whether to plot the spectral_function or not
 ### Example
     seedname           MoTe2
     e_fermi           -0.5381